Chachani waiting patiently while Eddy explores new trails high in the mountains.

 “What none of the equestrian magazines and horse whisperers are ever going to tell you is that travel on horseback brings with it a special kind of wisdom, helps you see through the world’s pretensions, and opens you up to the adventure of self-conquest.
 Equestrian travel is not merely about covering vast amounts of mileage.
 It is the journey you and your horse take together to reach the borders of an otherwise invisible place.
 It is a journey you see from the top of that altar of freedom, your saddle.
 It is an antidote to the world’s obsession with speed because the three-mile-per-hour pace of your horse forces you to slow down your body, which in turn results in the opening of your spirit.
 Thus an equestrian journey does not merely transport you along the physical road stretching ahead, more importantly it allows you to ride on the secret trail traced deep inside your soul.”

-Travel on horseback is one of the most authentic, culturally and spiritually enriching experiences.
-It allows us to rediscover the bond we have with nature and what really matters in life.
+Travel on horseback is without doubt one of the most authentic, culturally and spiritually enriching experiences.

 Traditional vs Contemporary Equestrian Travel

-Equestrian travel in the old days was full of danger, hardship and struggle.
-With our modern views on ethics, morals and animal welfare it would certainly not win a prize in the category ‘responsible travel’.
+Equestrian travel in the old days was full of hardship and struggle.
+With our modern views on ethics, morals and animal welfare it would probably not win a prize in the category ‘responsible travel’.
 But back then there was simply no other way.